jenkinsci/dynatrace-plugin/README.md

 ![build step register testrun](/img/conf/build_step_register_test_run.png)

-The testrun id is available as environment variable which can be passed to the Dynatrace agent in the build script.
+The testrun id is available as environment variable which can be passed to the Dynatrace AppMon agent in the build script.

 **Example:**
 ```xml